ramxcodes/Syncify-backend/README.md

 `Some Features -`

-🎸 Control music playback with next and previous song options 🔈 Adjust the volume seamlessly using a slider
+🎸 Control music playback with next and previous song options </br>
+🔈 Adjust the volume seamlessly using a slider</br>
-🎧 Admin dashboard for managing albums and adding new songs 💬 Real-time chat integrated within Spotify
+🎧 Admin dashboard for managing albums and adding new songs</br>
+💬 Real-time chat integrated within Spotify</br>
-👨🏼‍💼 Track users' online and offline status
+👨🏼‍💼 Track users' online and offline status</br>
-👀 View what others are listening to in real-time
+👀 View what others are listening to in real-time</br>
-📊 Collect data for analytics insights
+📊 Collect data for analytics insights</br>

 ---
 `Tech Stack -`